HimashaWijewickrama/tasty-layers/README.md

 ## Prerequisites

 - Install the Node.js : version 18.16.1
-- Node Package Manager (npm) : version 9.5.1 (comming bundled with node)
+- Node Package Manager (npm) : version 9.5.1 (This is comming bundled with node)
 - Visual Studio Code Editor (VSCode Editor)

 ## Used Packages and Dependencies